Ikouemo/NoteKeeper/README.md

 ## 🚀 Features

-* 📝 Create, edit, and delete notes
+* 📝 Create, edit, and delete notes - manage your notes with ease
-* 🔍 Search by title or content
+* 🔍 Search by title or content - quickly find what you need
-* 🗂️ Organize by category
+* 🗂️ Organize by category - group notes by topics like Work, Personal, etc
-* 💾 Auto-save to MySQL database
+* 💾 Auto-save to MySQL database - your notes are always stored safely
-* 🪟 Modern Qt UI (QMainWindow, QListWidget, QTextEdit, etc.)
+* 🪟 Modern Qt UI - built with QMainWindow, QListWidget, QTextEdit, and more
-* 🧠 MVC architecture for clean separation of logic
+* 🧠 MVC architecture - clean separation of data, logic, and presentation

 ---